AI is no longer an experiment, the question is no longer "if"

 2. Data first, then AI

-Not a single one of these cases fully replaced a human.
-There’s always a validation layer, and uncertain cases go to a person.
-This is called “human-in-the-loop”.
+Not a single case fully replaced a human.
+There is always a validation layer, and uncertain cases go to a person.
+This is human-in-the-loop.

 4. Gradual rollout